-Touring vessels will usually have large cockpits with more ergonomically designed seating, so you can paddle all day long in comfort.
-You might also find that they are more geared up to having extra attachments, such as rigging for a sail or housing for a compass (or other navigational tools).
+A touring boat will usually have a large cockpit with more ergonomically designed seating, so you can paddle all day long in comfort.
+You might also find that they are more geared up to having extra attachments, such as deck rigging for a sail or housing for a compass (or other navigational tools).
 Some may have rod holders for fishing.

 Are Touring Kayaks The Same As Sea Kayaks?

 A sea kayak is essentially a type of touring kayak that’s made for the sea.
-It is similar to a touring yak in that they will both offer excellent storage solutions, making them both ideal for multi-day trips.
-However, where the touring kayak is best suited to flat water or moderate rivers, the sea yak is designed for ocean paddling.
+It is similar to a touring yak in that they will both offer excellent storage solutions, making them both ideal for paddling for multiple days.
+However, where the touring kayak is best suited to flat water or moderate rivers, with hard chine, the sea yak is designed for ocean paddling.

-This means the hull is engineered to give better stability in waves and currents, making it easier to paddle for longer distances in choppier conditions.
+This means the hull design is engineered to give better stability in waves and currents, making it easier to paddle for longer distances in choppier conditions.
 A sea kayak often tends to be longer and narrower, often with a V shaped hull and soft chine, giving it better hydrodynamics, which helps when you’re trying to gain or maintain speed on the ocean.

 A lot of the times you’ll find that sea yaks are designed to sit lower in the water, which makes them more aerodynamic in breezier coastal weather conditions.
 However, because of their long length and narrow width, you might find that they are more difficult to maneuver once you’re on the water.

 Another thing that makes sea and touring kayaks different from other ones is that they are usually always sit-in.
-This means you can explore a greater range of environments, as you can paddle in colder and rougher conditions compared to the more limited warm weather environments available with a sit-on-top.
+This means you can explore a greater range of environments, as you can paddle in cold or rough conditions compared to the more limited warm weather environments available with a sit-on-top.

 Guide To Choosing A Touring Kayak

-It’s not just the seat that you should take into account, but the size of the cockpit.
+It’s not just the seat that you should take into account in touring boats, but the size of the cockpit.
 You should be able to fit into the cockpit easily but no so easily that you end up surrounded by too much space once you’re in there.